ankitkothe2119/studio/README.md

 ## Features

 - **Responsive Design**: Fully responsive layout that works on all devices, from mobile phones to desktops.
-- **Multi-page Architecture**: Clear and intuitive navigation across different sections of the website.
+- **Dynamic Hero Section**: An engaging, auto-playing carousel on the homepage to showcase the NGO's mission.
+- **Subtle Animations**: Professional hover effects and transitions on interactive elements to enhance user experience.
 - **Dynamic Content**: Team member data is fetched directly from a MongoDB database.
 - **AI-Powered Chatbot**: An intelligent assistant, powered by Google's Gemini model via Genkit, to help users navigate the site and get information quickly.
 - **Modern UI/UX**: Built with a clean, professional design system using shadcn/ui and Tailwind CSS.
 - **Interactive Forms**: User-friendly pop-up forms for donations, volunteering, and partnerships that save data directly to MongoDB.
-- **Admin Panel**: A dedicated dashboard at `/admin` to manage database content, starting with full CRUD (Create, Read, Update, Delete) functionality for team members.
+- **Admin Panel**: A dedicated dashboard at `/admin` to manage database content, including full CRUD (Create, Read, Update, Delete) functionality for team members.
+- **User Authentication**: A secure login/signup system for users and admins.

 ## Tech Stack